-The record date for determining those stockholders who are entitled to notice of, and to vote at, the Annual Meeting has been fixed as July 31, 1998.
-At the close of business on the record date, 6,202,778 shares of the Company's Class A Common Stock were issued and outstanding and 1,062,041 shares of the Company's Class B Common Stock were issued and outstanding.
-The Company's Class A Common Stock and Class B Common Stock are collectively referred to herein as the "Common Stock."
+The record date for determining those stockholders who are entitled to notice of, and to vote at, the Special Meeting has been fixed at February 5, 1999.
+At the close of business on the record date, 7,628,544 shares of the Company's Class A Common Stock, \$0.10 par value per share, were issued and outstanding and 1,062,041 shares of the Company's Class B Common Stock, \$0.10 par value per share, were issued and outstanding.